US averaging 100,000 new Covid infections a day for first time in months

 Daily Covid cases in the United States have risen to their highest level in more than two months as scientists race to track the spread of the new omicron variant.

-Data from Johns Hopkins University of Medicine showed the seven day rolling average for cases per day rising to about 121,437 on 2 December, higher than at any point since 26 September.
+Data from Johns Hopkins University showed the seven day rolling average for cases per day rising to about 121,437 on 2 December, higher than at any point since 26 September.

 Figures showed the US crossing the threshold of 100,000 cases per day on Thursday, having stayed below that level since 6 October.